chappy84/grumpy-phpunit/testing-db.markdown

 Make sure that your application supports the ability to decide what database it will talk to.
-Set it in the bootstrap, or in your globally-available configuration object, or in the constructor of the God object every other object in your application extends itself from.
+Set it in the bootstrap, or in your globally-available configuration object, or in the constructor of the base class every other object in your application extends itself from.
 I don't care, just make sure that you can tell your application what database to talk to.